nspcc-dev/neo-go/docs/notifications.md

 Currently supported events:
  * new block added

    Contents: block.
-Filters: primary ID.
+Filters: primary ID, since block index.
  * new transaction in the block

    Contents: transaction.
 Filters: sender and signer.